 - Grill Over Direct Heat.
 It will only take a few minutes for the shrimp to cook through.
 The shrimp are finished cooking once the outside is a pink color and the inside should be white and opaque.
 Be careful not to overcook the shrimp or else it will become tough.

 This grilled shrimp makes one of the fastest, most flavorful meals.
-PERIOD!
-I would love to hear how much you enjoy the sweet and spicy marinade!
+I would love to hear how much you enjoy the sweet and spicy marinade on this Grilled Shrimp.
+Please leave a comment and review below.

 - 4 garlic cloves minced